Strengthening Cap-and-Trade Guidelines for the Oil and Gas Sector

 Image credit: David Thielen on Unsplash

-The new Canadian cap-and-trade framework for the oil and gas sector comes at an important time as many Canadians are experiencing the impacts of flooding, extreme heat and wildfires.
-The introduction of the regulatory framework is a positive step in cutting emissions, but the proposed cap-and-trade system is not ambitious enough, considering the urgent nature of climate change.
+The new Oil & Gas GHG Pollution Cap draft regulation for the oil and gas sector comes at an important time as many Canadians are experiencing the impacts of flooding, extreme heat and wildfires.
+The introduction draft regulation is a positive step in cutting emissions, but the proposed cap-and-trade system is not ambitious enough, considering the urgent nature of climate change.
 Larger targets, and the elimination of loopholes which allow “business as usual” behaviour are important to avoid the worst impacts of the climate crisis.

 Calls to action

-The federal government is currently preparing its first draft of cap-and-trade regulations, which will be available by spring 2024.
-The final regulations are likely to arrive in early 2025.
+The federal government released its first draft of the regulations on November 4, 2024.
+The final regulations are scheduled to be phased in between 2026 and 2030.

 For Businesses:

-If your business believes we should urge the federal government to strengthen the emissions cap please sign this letter, before regulations are finalized.
+If your business believes we should urge the federal government to strengthen the emissions cap further than the proposed 35% reduction, please sign this letter, before December 20, 2024.

 For Citizens: